-During the quarter ended June 30, 2022, the Company purchased a swaption contract for a one-year forward starting swap of \$1.0 billion notional in May 2023 with a 3.26% strike rate.
+During the second quarter of 2022, the Company purchased a swaption contract for a one-year forward starting swap of \$1.0 billion in notional amount with a 3.26% strike rate.
 The underlying swap terms will allow the Company to pay a fix rate of 3.26% and receive floating overnight SOFR rate.
-The Company paid \$6 million premium for the purchase of this swaption contract.
+The Company paid a \$6 million premium for the purchase of this swaption contract.
 The Company also maintains collateral in the form of cash on margin from counterparty to its swaption contact.
 In accordance with the Company's netting policy, the Company presents the fair value of its swaption contract net of cash margin received.
 See Note 15 for additional details on derivative netting.